fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 <!--more-->

-When we contribute to an OSS project we fork it into our FastRuby organization., we fork it to the [FastRuby.io organization](https://github.com/fastruby).
+When we contribute to an OSS project we fork it to the [FastRuby.io organization](https://github.com/fastruby).

 This way we can keep track of the contributions we made as a company, also the branches created in the project are accessible to the rest of the team.